miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 adjustments.
 Deliberate butterfly effect tweaks now that we saw the black swan we know the iron is hot to drop the pebble causing ripples in the turtle's pond all the way up... because after all what's a meta for?

+---

+## Thinking Through The Narrative

+> What we do now is abosrb and digest and ponder next steps.
+What does this all mean?
+An AI Assistant may never let go of an incorrect notion, one you are specificially defending against, once it sets it.
+So it must never set in.
+We need to crank-up the vigilence!

 Okay, deep breath... the planning.
 The planning.
 The planning.